Analysis | New polling shows how the pandemic is hobbling Trump’s reelection chances

 The good news for Trump, if one can filter good news out of a deadly pandemic, is that the surges in most states have been mostly decoupled from polling.
 Looking at the surges in four states and comparing them on a week-by-week basis with polling averages from FiveThirtyEight, there’s not really much of a link.

 In Michigan and Iowa, there is a strong correlation between support for Biden and the increase in cases from the recent low, but it’s not clear that there is any causality.
 In Minnesota and Nebraska, there’s basically no correlation at all.
-That despite Michigan and Minnesota seeing about the same increase in cases (approximately 220 percent) and Iowa and Nebraska also seeing similar rises (approximately 100 percent).
+That despite Michigan and Minnesota seeing about the same increase in cases (about 220 percent) and Iowa and Nebraska also seeing similar rises (about 100 percent).

 In other words, it may not be uniformly the case that surging coronavirus cases are hurting the president across the board.
 It may instead be the case in some states that the pandemic is ensuring he’s not doing any better.